Looks like you are using an old version of Internet Explorer - Please update your browser

 The Japanese found a solution in God’s creation—in the buds of the common beech tree.
 The tree begins each growing season by constructing new leaves compactly folded within small buds.
 When it’s time for the plant to begin absorbing energy from the sun, the buds open, and the new leaves unfold like accordions.

 The intricate folding of the beech leaf is an ingenious design.
-You can see it for yourself by doing this simple origami exercise.
+You can see it for yourself by downloading the below instructions and doing this simple origami exercise.